-Crematorium Frequently Asked Questions (FAQ's)
+Crematorium Frequently Asked Questions (FAQs)

-QUESTIONS ANSWERS Where will the site be located?
-Chingford Mount Cemetery When will work start on site?
-Estimated - 2025 When could the crematorium start to operate?
+Questions Answers Where will the site be located?
+Chingford Mount Cemetery When will on-site construction commence?
+Estimated: 2025.
+Construction work will not start until the planning process is completed; this will include consideration of informative notes and the discharge of conditions.
+The first of three stages of public engagement took place in winter 2023.
+Stages two and three will take place in 2024 (subject to programme approval in late spring 2024 to proceed with stages two and three of the project).
+When might operations of the crematorium commence?
 Estimated - 2026 What stage is the development programme?
-We are at the early stages of the design process and the project team is looking at new crematoria being built, the technology and issues that have arisen and how they have been responded too.
-There will be further engagement next year once the design has progressed, taking on board the feedback received as part of this early engagement.
-There will be opportunities to attend these sessions for further information and to provide further feedback.
-A formal process will also be available for interested parties to formally register a vote for the scheme via the statutory planning consultation process, which is expected to take place in Autumn 2024.
+We are at the conceptual design stage of the process and the project team is looking at new crematoria being built, the technology and issues that have arisen and how they have been responded too.
+Once developed further, there will be additional engagement sessions prior to Planning submission in Summer 24.
 What time of day will the crematorium operate?
 Cremation services will be available Monday to Friday during off-peak hours 9:30 and 16:30.
 These would be the same operating hours as the current burial service at the cemetery.
 How will traffic be managed?
 An extensive transport and traffic survey is to be carried out to assess the impact on traffic and neighbouring roads, and whether there will be any marked changes from the current traffic experienced at the site from funerals taking place at the cemetery.
-Services will be sufficiently spread out between the day to mitigate against conflicting services and sit within off-peak hours.
+Services will be sufficiently spread out between the day to prevent services conflicting and sit within off-peak hours.
 What parking facilities will there be available?
 As part of the next stage, we will undertake transport assessment that includes review of the existing parking provision within the cemetery grounds and surrounding areas.
 A transport consultant will conduct analysis and produce a report for planning assessment and review.
 How far away from the nearest properties will the crematorium be?
 Any new crematorium on the site will have to adhere to strict planning and environmental controls, strictly limiting its effect on the surrounding area.
 The proposed development conforms with regulations and guidelines as the proposed area is developed further than 100 yards from dwellings.
 Source: London County Council (General Powers) Act 1935 Section 64, and 1971 Section 7